tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

 <figure>
   <img src="{{ site.url }}/img/aitvuup1/15-add-hud.png" class="fullwidth" />
+  <figcaption>Use the <b>Game</b> view tab when placing and editing text.</figcaption>
 </figure>

-In time you'll control the HUD output dynamically, but for now, the HUD text simply matches the values declared in your code.
+In time you'll control the HUD output dynamically, but for now the HUD text will remain the same, regardless of your variable values.
 The next step is to rewrite the code using a vector approach.

 ## Vectors -- The Fundamentals